git-coatings/.github/profile/README.md

 ## 🔧 Our GitHub Projects
 We are excited to share our knowledge and tools with the community!
 Here on GitHub, you will find:

-- **Open-source tools and libraries** related to coating simulations and material analysis.
+- **Ground Breaking Analytics Tooling** related to coating simulations and material analysis.
 - **Automated processes** to streamline quality control and testing for coatings.
 - **Developer resources** that integrate with our digital services and coating applications.

 Feel free to explore our repositories, raise issues, and contribute to our ongoing projects!

 ## 🙌 How to Contribute
-We welcome contributions from the community!
-Here’s how you can get involved:

-1. **Fork a repository** you’d like to contribute to.
-2. **Create a new branch** for your feature or bugfix.
-3. **Submit a pull request** for review, ensuring all tests pass.
+You can not contribute unless you are a GIT VP member.
+This is an esteemed position only held by the highest quality developers.

+Heres how you can strive to attain such a position.

+1. **Get 8 hours of sleep** sleep is key!
+2. **Eat a healthy and filling breakfast** its the most important meal of the day!
+3. **Code for 20 hours a day** I know what youre saying, "Michael, how am I supposed to code 20 hours a day and sleep for 8?!
+Doesnt that add to 28?"
+Yes.
+You are right, it does add to 28.
+We strive for the best at GIT Coatings, even if it seems impossible

 For more detailed contribution guidelines, please refer to our [CONTRIBUTING.md](link-to-contributing-guide).